What Types of Addiction Does a Residential Facility Treat?

 Many inpatient treatment centers today use a 12-step model to help patients recover from the disease of drug addiction or alcoholism, although some prefer the non-faith-based SMART Recovery® model.
 The 12-step model often involves attending meetings and working the 12 steps of AA or NA.
 SMART Recovery similarly stresses group-based support.

 Some inpatient facilities may offer a wider range of options when dealing with patients who may have a dual diagnosis.
-Speaking to a referral professional about which facilities offer the best options can help immensely in making the right choice as to which program is best suited to meet you or your loved one’s unique needs.
+Speaking to a referral professional about which facilities offer the best options can help immensely in making the right choice as to which program is best suited to meet your loved one’s or your own unique needs.

 In order to stay sober, you’ll also have to face the underlying problems that led to drug addiction or alcohol abuse in the first place.
 Inpatient facilities offer the best setting to do just that.
 Chat with us now if you’re ready for expert guidance in your search for treatment.